Inneren12/Clean/README.md

 EXPORT_WEBHOOK_BACKOFF_SECONDS=1.0
 ```

-Webhook exports run in a background task and do not block lead creation.
+Webhook exports run best-effort in a background task and do not block lead creation.

 ## Assumptions